Punktum-dk/epp-service-specification/README.md

 ## EPP Service

-The DK Hostmaster’s EPP Service is based on an SOA architecture.
-EPP implementation is regarded as a service offered to external parties requiring provisioning actions towards DK Hostmaster.
+The DK Hostmaster’s EPP Service implementation is regarded as a service offered to external parties requiring provisioning actions towards DK Hostmaster.

 The EPP service requires the use of and possible development of EPP client software.
 This is beyond the scope of this specification as the API and other assets for assisting in this are the primary object of this document.